hamzashahzadchattha/hamzashahzadchattha/README.md

 Remember when I said I build from scratch?
 This is THE proof.
 Created an entire telehealth platform that connects patients and doctors in real-time.
 We're talking video consultations, smart appointment scheduling, instant notifications—the whole nine yards.

 **The Cool Stuff:**
-- 🎥 HD video calls that actually work (thanks Agora.io!)
+- 🎥 Video calls that actually work (thanks Agora.io!)
 - 🔔 Push notifications that don't annoy people
 - 🤖 Smart scheduling using AWS Step Functions
 - 📱 Works seamlessly on iOS, Android, and Web